NeuroJSON/jmesh/JMesh_specification.md

 data using the JData representation, with a syntax compatible to the widely used JSON and UBJSON file formats.
-JMesh adds a semantic layer to a JSON structure by attaching meanings and format specifications to a list of reserved "name" fields (or simply, JMesh keywords).
-These JMesh keywords allow one to unambiguously store vertices, edges, surfaces and tetrahedral meshes of 1-D, 2-D, 3-D or even higher dimensions.
+JMesh adds a semantic layer to a JSON structure by attaching meanings and format specifications to a list of reserved `"name"` fields (or simply, JMesh keywords).
+These JMesh keywords allow one to unambiguously store vertices, edges, surfaces and tetrahedral meshes, shape and parametric objects of 1-D, 2-D, 3-D or even higher dimensions.

 The purpose of this document is to define the text and binary JMesh format specifications.
 This is achieved through the definition of a semantic layer